Kanomble/celery_blast/README.md

 This is useful for databases with duplicate sequences, they normally have an identifier (accession number) that starts with `WP`.
 During execution the underlying database (e.g. `BlastDatabase` or `BlastProject`) model OneToOne field gets updated with the appropriate `TaskResult` model.
 This allows interaction with the associated celery task and can be used for displaying the progress of the task.

+## Uploading genomes for BLAST database creation
+The second option to obtain BLAST databases is to upload your own genomes.
+Currently only genomes with protein sequences are supported.

 ## SNAKEMAKE tasks with celery
 In order to allow reproducability and allow an easy workflow understanding, the workflow engine snakemake is used.